 You know that well-built teams make an organization soar, so you do everything you can to attract talented people.
 You create recruitment material to attract the right candidates and post it on hiring sites where you assume job hunters are looking, but they either disappear halfway through the interview process or never apply at all, so what did you do wrong?
 It happens to all recruiters at some point.
+Recruiting challenges are universal.
 Is there something wrong with your application page?
 Are you using the wrong message?
 The wrong platforms?
+Are the recruiting chatbots you're using turning candidates off?

 It’s time to stop going around in circles and beating yourself up.
 You can fix your recruitment strategy — it’s just a matter of identifying where you’re getting stuck and clearing up that bottleneck.
 To get you started, here are 10 of the most common recruitment challenges and how to meet them head-on so you can get back to attracting great people.